Anessen/PSFalcon/Basic-Scripts.md

 ```
 ## Find duplicate hosts and hide them
 **NOTE**: PSFalcon includes a command called `Find-FalconDuplicate` which will analyze the result of a `Get-FalconHost -Detailed` command to find potential duplicates (through grouping by hostname, then sorting by `last_seen` time and selecting all but the most recent).
+**WARNING**: `Find-FalconDuplicate` only determines whether or not a device is a "duplicate" by hostname.
+There may be a legitimate reason that two devices have the same hostname in your environment.
+It is your responsibility to determine whether or not the hosts reported by `Find-FalconDuplicate` should be hidden.
+If the incorrect devices are hidden, they will continue to communicate with Falcon and can be restored from the trash.
 ```powershell
 #Requires -Version 5.1 -Modules @{ModuleName="PSFalcon";ModuleVersion='2.0'}
 param(